-Since the introduction of the EU’s General Data Protection Regulations (GDPR) back in May, you may have heard the term “Chain of Custody” being used in the workplace, as well as on the news.
+Since the introduction of GDPR back in May, you may have heard the term “Chain of Custody” being used in the workplace, as well as on the news.

 But what does it really mean?

-Essentially, a Chain of Custody is the paper trail which proves all stages of a document’s lifespan.
-This paper trail must be kept for every single document containing sensitive information.
-While it can be an onerous process, it is used to help organisations prove their compliance of GDPR.
+Essentially, a Chain of Custody is the paper trail proving all stages of a document’s lifespan.
+Organisations should keep a paper trail for every document that contains sensitive information.
+While it can be an onerous process, it does help organisations prove their GDPR compliance.

-The Information Commissioner’s Office (ICO) can call upon organisations at any time to provide evidence of their Chain of Custody, including details of how the data has been collected, controlled, who the data has been shared with or transferred to, how the data has been analysed, and how it has been disposed of.
+The Information Commissioner’s Office (ICO) can call upon organisations at any time to provide evidence of their Chain of Custody, including details about data collection, control, who the data has been shared with, how the data has been analysed, and how it has been destroyed.
 From this information, you’ll be able to know – and prove – where your data is stored, how to get these records quickly, and who has accessed them.

-The Chain of Custody is also applicable to both physical and electronic data, including personal information about consumers such as email addresses, postcodes, etc. A record of the consent given at the time of data collection, and a declaration of how that data will be used must also be kept.
+The Chain of Custody is also applicable to both physical and electronic data, including personal information about consumers such as email addresses, postcodes, etc. You should also keep a record of the consent given at the time of data collection, and a declaration of how that data will be used.

-An example could be an independent artist opening their first ever pop-up gallery, and to attempt to gather enough data to build their customer database, they may launch a competition on paper slips to win a piece of their work.
-The data on these paper slips will have to be processed and then destroyed.
-For maximum security, the artist may choose to do this with an external provider such as Shred Station.
+An example could be an artist opening their first-ever pop-up gallery.
+To attempt to gather data to build their customer database, they may launch a competition on paper slips to win a piece of their work.
+The artist should, in this situation, process the data on these slips in line with GDPR, then safely destroy the paper forms.
+For maximum security, the artist could use an external provider such as Shred Station.

 Whether the sharing of data is done by choice or as a necessity, all external suppliers involved with a chain of data must have proven accreditations to do so.
 This is called shared responsibility.

-- And PCI DSS Level 1 Service Provider Compliance
+- PCI DSS Level 1 Service Provider Compliance.

 These accreditations are proof that your external suppliers are certifiably responsible to handle your data.